What are the NIS Regulations?

 The Network and Information Systems Regulations provide your sector’s Competent Authority with a power of inspection.
 Our consultancy team can attend your site during an inspection, to support your team, and liaise directly with the inspectors.

-We are also able to conduct a mock inspection, led by our CESG Certified Information Assurance Auditor, providing you with assurance of your systems.
+We are also able to conduct a mock inspection, led by an NCSC (CESG) Certified Information Assurance Auditor, providing you with assurance of your systems.
 A mock inspection is a fantastic way to pre-empt any issue that could occur during an external inspection by your sector’s Competent Authority.

 Why Choose Us?

-We have a detailed working knowledge of both critical national infrastructure issues, and the NIS Directive.
-Our team has conducted threat assessments, and capability audits, for aerospace, shipping, and defence (including on the ground in Afghanistan).
-They hold industry qualifications such as CESG Certified Professional (Information Assurance Audit), Certified Information Systems Auditor, BSI Lead Auditor, and Certified Information Systems Security Professional.
+We have a detailed working knowledge of both critical national infrastructure issues, and the NIS Regulations.
+Our team has conducted threat assessments, and capability audits for aerospace, shipping, and defence (including on the ground in Afghanistan).
+They hold industry qualifications such as NCSC (CESG) Certified Professional (Information Assurance Audit), Certified Information Systems Auditor, ISO 27001 Lead Auditor, and Certified Information Systems Security Professional.